-The Illinois Legislature has now passed the Freedom of Speech Act (SB3649), which if enacted, would go into effect immediately upon signing.
-The legislation states that it is in the public policy interests of the State for all working Illinoisans to have protections from mandatory participation in employer-sponsored meetings if the meeting is designed to communicate an employer's position on religious or political matters.
+The Freedom of Speech Act (SB3649) was signed into law on July 31, 2024, and will take effect January 1, 2025.
+The new law states that it is in the public policy interests of the State for all working Illinoisans to have protections from mandatory participation in employer-sponsored meetings if the meeting is designed to communicate an employer's position on religious or political matters.
 It also seeks to prevent employees from being subjected to intimidation tactics, including acts of retaliation, discipline, or discharge from their employer for choosing not to participate in employer-sponsored meetings.